The role of (non)contextuality in Bell's theorems from the perspective of an operational modeling framework: Filling in the gaps

-In the interest of reducing clutter, in this subsection and the next, the \emph{random variables} will be suppressed, and only the corresponding \emph{values} will be shown.
-For example, for $(s,t,u,v) \in \{-1,1\}^{4}$.
-Also recall that, by the definitions of LC or ROI, conditional probabilities such as $P(s|t,u,v)$, $P(t|s,u,v)$, must be well-defined, that is, $P(s,u,v)>0$ and $P(t,u,v)>0$ (Def.~\ref{def:ROI} and~\ref{def:LC}).
-Also $P(u,v)=P(D_{A}=u,D_{B}=v)>0$ must hold for all $(u,v) \in \{-1,1\}^2$ by the assumption that all detector pair-setting probabilities must be positive (Sec.~\ref{sec:definitions}).
+In the interest of reducing clutter, in this subsection and Appendix~\ref{sec:LCFC}, the \emph{random variables} will be suppressed, and only the corresponding \emph{values} will be shown.
+For example, for $s,t=\pm1$ and $u,v=1,2$.
+The following fact was proved in Jarrett~\cite{Jarrett1984}.

-\begin{theorem} A model instance is locally causal (LC) iff it satisfies both the remote context independent (RCI) condition and the remote outcome independence (ROI) condition. \end{theorem}
+\begin{Theorem} A model instance is factorizable iff it satisfies both the remote context independent (RCI) condition and the remote outcome independence (ROI) condition. \end{Theorem}